antoinelemor/CCF-canadian-climate-framing/README.md

 The primary objectives of this project are:

 1. **Data Collection and Preprocessing:** Gather media articles from Canadian press sources and preprocess the data for analysis.
-2. **Manual Annotation:** Manually annotate sentences within the articles to identify key framing elements related to climate change.
-3. **Model Training:** Train machine learning models to automatically detect and classify framing elements in media content.
+2. **Manual Annotatio and Model Training:** Manually annotate sentences within the articles to identify key elements and train machine learning models to automatically detect and classify these elements in the articles/
-4. **Evaluation and Refinement:** Evaluate model performance, refine models based on annotations, and ensure high accuracy in framing detection.
+3. **Evaluation and Refinement:** Evaluate models' performance, and ensure high accuracy in classifications.
-5. **Analysis and Reporting:** Analyze the distribution and prevalence of different framing elements across various media outlets and over time.

 ## Repository Structure